MLK’s Daughter: People Didn’t Like How ‘My Father Protested Injustice Either’

 King, who was 5 when her father was assassinated in 1968, said he dealt with the same kind of criticism.

-Here are some of her tweets, including one showing her father taking a knee in prayer with his fellow protesters:
+Here are some of her tweets, including one that shows her father taking a knee in prayer with his fellow protesters: